 For one thing, this volcanic mountain with the ragged flat top is, by far, the most famous “person” in all of Japan.

 Due to the generosity of my friends Catrien and Yukio, I was invited to visit them during this trip.
-I became the first guest to stay at the the healing center they are opening up.
+I became the first guest to stay at the healing center they are opening up.
 For three days, they treated me like royalty.
 We had amazing walks, sumptuous meals, and my thoughtful hosts even managed to rustle up a couple of rainbows.
 (Okay, these impressive healers didn’t manage to actually paint on the rainbows, but I give them credit anyway.)

 Even this occasional visitor to Japan has seen countless paintings and photographs of Mt.
 Fuji.
-It is like the kind of painting done by Rennaissance artists all over Europe, as well as other artists, where the subject would be Madonna and Child, or The Annunciation, or some other scene from scripture.
+It is like the kind of painting done by Renaissance artists all over Europe, as well as other artists, where the subject would be Madonna and Child, or The Annunciation, or some other scene from scripture.
 Here in Japan, the great mountain is It.

 Fuji-san, as even children here know, is the universal inspiration for art, the symbol of mystery and Divine Embodiment.